SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

-**PLEASE BE AWARE THAT THIS IS NOT MEANT TO BE TAKEN AS A CHECKLIST OF QUESTIONS/ITEMS THAT YOU MUST ANSWER TO COMPLETION.
-THE TEMPLATE WAS ENVISIONED AS A GUIDE.**
+**THIS TEMPLATE IS A GUIDE**

-When you submit an application to GSoC, it will be in a Google Docs format and an application should be __concise__ and we suggest not exceeding 5(ish) pages.
+When you submit an application to GSoC, it will be in a Google Docs format and an application should be __concise__ and we suggest not exceeding ~5 pages.

-We also expect the application to be hosted on our wiki.
+We also expect the final application to be hosted on our wiki.
 Please keep this in mind if you plan to use the fancier formatting features of Google Docs.
 You can do this after you have finalised the version on the GSoC website.